Layer Construction of Topological Crystalline Insulator LaSbTe: 5. LC and Topological Invariants

-The structural phase transition from~\ti~to~\tci~has been revealed by the soft modes at $Z$ of~\ti.
-This results in doubling of unit cell along $c$-axis and shifts of atoms.
-Therefore, there are two 2D TIs decorating the lattice of~\tci~in the Miller planes of (001; $\frac{1}{4}$) and (001; $\frac{3}{4}$).
-These two Miller planes decorated with 2D TIs constitute the eLC of (001; $\frac{1}{4}$) or (001; $\frac{3}{4}$) within the lattice of SG.
+The structural phase transition from~\ti~to~\tci~has been revealed by the soft modes at $Z$ of~\ti, leading to doubling of the unit cell along the $c$-axis and shifts of atoms.
+Therefore, two 2D TIs decorating the lattice of~\tci~in the Miller planes of (001; 1/4) and (001; 3/4) constitute the eLC of (001; 1/4) or (001;3/4) within the lattice of SG.
 62. In the convention of choosing unit cell in this work, these two layers intersect all the three lattice vectors even times and $z_{2w, i=1, 2, 3}=0$.
-All the inversion centers, as marked in Fig.~\ref{fig:1}(e), are occupied by these two 2D TI layers, which means $\delta_i=1$ and $z_4=2$.
-Again, these two layers are not in any mirror or glide plane, neither passing through any rotation axis.
+All the inversion centers, as marked in Fig.~\ref{fig:1}(e), are occupied by these two 2D TI layers; thus, $\delta_i=1$ and $z_4=2$.
+Again, these two layers are not in any mirror or glide plane, nor do they pass through any rotation axis.
 However, they contribute nonzero glide-stacking-number for glide symmetry $g^{010}_{0\frac{1}{2}\frac{1}{2}}$ and nonzero screw-stacking-number for screw symmetries $2^{100}_{ \frac{1}{2}0\frac{1}{2}}$ and $2^{001}_{\frac{1}{2}\frac{1}{2}\frac{1}{2}}$.
 The corresponding topological hourglass invariant $\delta_h$ and screw invariant $\delta_s$ equal to one.
-In this way, the topological state protected by time-reversal and crystalline symmetries of~\tci~has been fully determined.
+By this approach, the topological state protected by TR and crystalline symmetries of~\tci~has been fully determined.
 It is a TCI with symmetry indicators of $\mathbb Z_{2,2,2,4}=(0002)$ and topological invariants of $\delta_i=1$, $\delta_{h}^{(010)}=1$ and $\delta_{s}^{(100)}=\delta_{s}^{(001)}=1$.
+More details about the LC of~\tci~are provided in the Appendix A2.